Phase transitions induced by resonant light: a phenomenological approach: The Model

 The evolution of the complex excitonic fields $\psi_j(t)$ is governed by an external optical pump $P(t,\omega)$ as follows:

 with $j=1,2$, where $\epsilon_j=\hbar\omega_j-i\gamma_j$, with $\gamma_j$ being excitonic broadenings directly related to their decay rates and $\omega_j$ the excitonic frequency.
 The parameter $a$ quantifies the strength of the nonlinear exciton-exciton interaction, which arises from Coulomb repulsion between excitons, such as in the case of Wannier excitons.
 This term captures the density-dependent energy shift of the excitonic resonance induced by local exciton populations.
 The resulting nonlinearity plays a central role in describing energy blueshifts, optical bistability, and nonlinear density-dependent responses.
+In addition, the nonlinear term is responsible for preventing unbounded growth of $|\psi_j|$ under pumping, ensuring a saturation mechanism to the excitonic dynamics, and should be kept even for small $a$.